-Glaciers are massive ice sheets that persist year-round while icebergs are large floating islands of freshwater ice, broken off from glaciers.
+Glaciers are year-round bodies of ice, ranging in size from comparatively small alpine glaciers to the huge ice sheets of polar latitudes.
+Icebergs are large floating islands of freshwater ice, broken off from glaciers.
 They are common to the seas around each pole, and may or may not persist for multiple years.
 Icebergs play a larger role in the lives of animals than glaciers, as icebergs are more immediately surrounded by the nutrients necessary for life.

 Iceberg Polar Bears

 Polar bears spend much of their time hunting seals in Arctic waters, so it makes sense that they would also spend much of their time living on icebergs.
 As many as 20 polar bears have been observed living on an iceberg off the Arctic Canadian coast.

 Polar bear expert and biologist Steven Amstrup stated that this was the first time bears were spotted living in large numbers on an iceberg out at sea.
 The bears may have found refuge on icebergs as a consequence of decades of being hunted by humans on dry land.